IBM-Bluemix-Docs/third-party/software-get-start.md

 * Verify that you're using a Pay-As-You-Go or Subscription account.
 To check which type of account you're using, go to **Manage** > **Account** > **Account settings** in the {{site.data.keyword.cloud_notm}} console.
 * Contact us at kdmeyer@ibm.com to request access to {{site.data.keyword.cloud_notm}} Partner Center.
 In your email, include your account ID, which you can find on the Account settings page, and confirm that you understand the process to sell third-party software is a beta release.
 * Verify that you're assigned the administrator role on all account management services and all IAM-enabled services.
 See [Assigning access to account management services](/docs/account?topic=account-account-services) and [Managing access to resources](/docs/account?topic=account-assign-access-resources).
 * Review the list of supported software:

   * Helm charts
   * Terraform templates
-   * OVA images
+  * OVA images deployed on VMware vCenter Server
-   * Operators
+  * Operators deployed on Red Hat OpenShift

 ## Provide your company and product information
 {: #sw-company-product}